|Topic: Fiber Optic Testing||Table of Contents: The FOA Reference Guide To Fiber Optics|

 Note there are three methods of setting the reference, using one, two or three reference cables.
 The method originally called for in TIA-568, is the one cable method, but that method doesn't work with every type of connector and test equipment interfaces.
 Therefore most standards now allow for using either one, two or three reference cables as long as the test method is documented along with the test data.
 The use of reference cables is explained here.

-Should You Get When Testing Cables?
+What Loss Should You Get When Testing Cables?

 (0.5 dB X # connectors) + (0.2 dB x # splices) + fiber loss on the total length of cable